wondrousWebWorks/realm-of-rantarctica/README.md

 #### Icons

-All icons used in the Realm of Rantarctica were taken from <a href="https://craftpix.net/" target="_blank">CraftPix</a>, where I have a paid subscription.
+All icons used in the Realm of Rantarctica were taken from [CraftPix](https://craftpix.net/), where I have a paid subscription.
 Although some content on **CraftPix** is free, the majority of icons require a paid subscription to access.
 The license allows me to use and modify any images from **CraftPix** in any number of projects, but not to resell it.

 #### Images

-All images, including backgrounds and character sprites were taken from <a href="https://craftpix.net/" target="_blank">CraftPix</a>.
+All images, including backgrounds and character sprites were taken from [CraftPix](https://craftpix.net/).
 I have a paid subscription with **CraftPix**, and the majority of images and sprites used require a paid subscription to download and use.
 The license allows me to use and edit images as I wish, though the only changes made were resizing, applying filters and joining sprites to allow animation of characters.

 #### Colours

-I decided on using <a href="https://coolors.co/003049-d62828-f77f00-fcbf49-eae2b7" target="_blank">this</a> colour palette from **coolors.co**.
+I decided on using [this](https://coolors.co/003049-d62828-f77f00-fcbf49-eae2b7) colour palette from **coolors.co**.
 All five colours complement each other very well, and should provide a good level of contrast to increase legibility and clearly define different areas of the game display.
 A lighter shade of *Prussian Blue* was also selected to add to the colour palette.
 The colours and their *intended* uses are listed below:

 ##### #003049 (Prussian Blue)